New York Times launches digital subscriptions for Cooking site

-June 28 The New York Times said Wednesday it will start charging users for unlimited access to its NYT Cooking site, which includes recipes from its columnists Mark Bittman and Melissa Clark.
+June 28 (Reuters) - The New York Times said Wednesday it will start charging users for unlimited access to its NYT Cooking site, which includes recipes from its columnists Mark Bittman and Melissa Clark.

 The subscription will cost $5 per month.
 Currently, the NYT Cooking app offers unlimited free access to all recipes on the site.
 But with the introduction of the subscription, non-paying users will not be able to access a majority of the site's recipes and will lose access to any previously saved recipes, which will be moved behind a paywall, Amanda Rottier, product director for NYT Cooking, told Reuters.